Lord Green said the key ingredients of a recipe for growth included the needs to:

 The Global Investment Conference is a perfect opportunity to identify areas for collective action and examine opportunities for global investors and companies.
 Together we can fire up economies and drive prosperity, all over the world.

-Notes to Editors Reasons why companies choose to locate in the UK:
+Reasons why companies choose to locate in the UK:

 World-class professional support services; strong independent regulators and a multicultural, multilingual population, which makes recruiting a workforce easier